This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, whisk together the egg, 1 tablespoon of grated Parmesan cheese, salt, and black pepper.
-Set this mixture aside.
+• Prepare the egg mixture: In a small bowl, whisk together the egg, 1 tablespoon of Parmesan, salt, and black pepper.
+Set aside.

-• In a medium skillet over medium heat, cook the bacon until crispy.
-Remove the bacon, place it on a paper towel-lined plate to drain, and set aside.
+• Cook the bacon: In a medium skillet over medium heat, cook the bacon until crispy.
+Transfer to a paper towel-lined plate to drain.

-• Meanwhile, bring a medium pot of water to a boil.
-Add the spaghetti and cook for 8-10 minutes until al dente (tender but still firm).
-Drain the pasta, reserving ½ cup of the pasta water to use in the sauce.
+• Cook the pasta: Bring a pot of water to a boil.
+Add the spaghetti and cook for 8-10 minutes until al dente.
+Drain, reserving ½ cup of pasta water.

-• Return the skillet to medium heat for about 30 seconds, leaving a bit of the bacon drippings in the pan.
+• Sauté the garlic: Return the skillet to medium heat, leaving a little bacon drippings in the pan.
 Add the sliced garlic and cook for 1 minute.
-Then, add the hot pasta to the skillet and toss for 30 seconds.
-Remove the skillet from the heat.
+Toss in the hot pasta and stir for 30 seconds.
+Remove from heat.

-• Pour a small amount of the reserved pasta water into the pan, stirring continuously to cool the skillet slightly.
-Once the sizzling stops, gradually add the egg and cheese mixture, whisking quickly to create a smooth, creamy sauce without scrambling the eggs.
+• Make the sauce: Stir in a small amount of reserved pasta water to cool the skillet slightly.
+Once the sizzling stops, slowly pour in the egg mixture, stirring constantly to create a smooth sauce.

-Note: The heat from the pasta and the residual warmth of the skillet will thicken the eggs into a velvety sauce.
+The heat from the pasta will naturally thicken the eggs into a velvety coating.

-• Adjust the sauce consistency by adding a bit of the reserved pasta water, a little at a time, until it reaches your preferred thickness.
-You may not need all the reserved water.
+• Adjust the consistency: Add more pasta water, a little at a time, until the sauce reaches your desired thickness.

-• Crumble the bacon and add it to the pasta, tossing to combine.
-Taste and adjust the seasoning with additional salt if needed.
-Serve in a bowl, topped with extra Parmesan and chopped parsley, and enjoy hot.
+• Finish and serve: Crumble the bacon over the pasta and toss to combine.
+Taste and adjust seasoning if needed.
+Serve hot with extra Parmesan and chopped parsley.

 Notes